scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

 ## Modifiers

-Every definition except packages and package objects have associated modifiers object which contains following data:
+Every definition except packages and package objects have associated an modifiers object that contains the following data:

-1. `FlagSet`, a set of bits that characterizes given definition.
+1. `FlagSet`, a set of bits that characterizes the given definition.
-2. Private within name (e.g. `foo` in `private[foo] def f`)
+2. Private within name (e.g. `foo` in `private[foo] def f`).
-3. List of annotations
+3. A list of annotations.

-Quasiquotes let you easily work with those fields through native support for `Modifiers`, `FlagSet` and annotation unquoting:
+Quasiquotes let you work easily with those fields through native support for `Modifiers`, `FlagSet` and annotation unquoting:

     scala> val f1 = q"${Modifiers(PRIVATE | IMPLICIT)} def f"
     f1: universe.DefDef = implicit private def f: scala.Unit